pragya-p-github/ACM_Project/README.md

 Install the dependencies for the client using:

 npm install
+npm axios (In case axios is not already downloaded)

 Start the client application and run it on localhost using:

 npm start

 ## Shorternurl

-A form component that allows users to enter a long URL and an optional note.
+On the homepage, users are presented with form component that allows them to enter a URL along with a related note.
+The inclusion of a note ensures that each entry retains its uniqueness, enabling easier searching for specific URLs.
 Upon submitting the form, it sends a POST request to the backend API to shorten the URL.
 The shortened URL is displayed once it is generated.

 ## Searchresults

-A component that enables users to search for previously shortened URLs based on different criteria.
-It includes a search option dropdown, a keyword input field, and a search button.
-When the user performs a search, it sends a GET request to the backend API with the selected search criteria and keyword.
-The search results are displayed, including the shortened URL, the last clicked timestamp (if available), and a link to visit the shortened URL.
+The system includes a functionality that enables users to search for previously shortened URLs based on different criteria.
+For URL searches, a dropdown menu is available with three options: short URL, original URL, and note.
+Users can select one of these options and input a keyword to perform the search.
+The keywords can be any word present in the URL or related notes.
+Upon initiating a search, a GET request is sent to the backend API, containing the chosen search criteria and keyword. /// The resulting search outcomes are displayed, featuring the shortened URL, the timestamp of the last click (if available), and a clickable link to visit the shortened URL.///

 ## API REQUESTS